Officers deploy new equipment to check lorry safety in Sussex on January 23

-Sussex Police and enforcement officers from the Driver and Vehicle Standards Agency (DVSA) have carried out proactive safety checks on drivers and vehicles.
+Safety checks have been carried out on lorries in Sussex in a bid to clamp down on ‘dangerous vehicle operators’.

-On Monday, January 23, officers from the Roads Policing Unit inspected heavy and light goods vehicles at a site in Tangmere to ensure that vehicles were roadworthy, loads were safely secured and drivers were in a safe condition to drive.
+Officers from the Roads Policing Unit teamed up with enforcement officers from the Driver and Vehicle Standards Agency (DVSA) and inspected heavy and light goods vehicles at a site in Tangmere to ensure that vehicles were roadworthy, loads were safely secured and drivers were in a safe condition to drive.

 DVSA deployed their new Mobile Inspection Unit (MIU) which enables DVSA examiners to carry out stop-checks throughout the country to make sure drivers are complying with the law.